dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Don't confuse:
 * physical address - real memory address unit represented as integer. system software or os request cpu to direct hardware device (memory controller) to use memory bus to get content of single memory unit (8 bits) to access it's content
-* logical address - software create logical memory space in which running program is read/write data. then MMU create mapping between logical and physical memory. so your program need not to care to work with main memory.
+* logical address - software create virtual memory space in which running program is read/write data for each running process. then MMU create mapping between logical and physical memory, so your program need not to care to work with main memory.
 Your program works with virtual memory just like with main memory, and in background OS provides mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
 VM (virtual memory) guarantee: